 “Doubt kills more dreams than failure ever will.”— Karim Seddiki

 At some point in our lives, every one of us has asked ourselves some version of the question, “Am I good enough?”

-We may have allowed the weight of self-doubt to influence how we judge ourselves and others and the choices that we make in life.
+We may have allowed the weight of self-doubt to influence how we judge ourselves and the choices that we make in life.
 This insidious feeling of inadequacy diminishes our confidence in our ability to make headway in our careers, relationships and other endeavors that are close to the heart.

-When these primal insecurities aren’t handled with care, it can manifest into crippling self-doubt.
+When these primal insecurities aren’t handled with care, it can manifest as crippling self-doubt.
 The dysfunctional aspect of our inner dialogue has been personified as our inner-critic, saboteur or shadow self – a ruthless entity that invades our minds and undermines our success by reminding us of our weaknesses and downplaying our strengths.

-If you grew up with a belittling parent, were bullied or went through trauma, you would have a steeper learning curve than someone who grew up in a loving home where they felt supported, valued and recognized for their achievements, no matter how insignificant.
+If you grew up with a belittling parent, were bullied or went through trauma, you would have a steeper learning curve than someone who grew up in a loving home where they felt supported, valued and recognized for their achievements, no matter how small.

 According to motivational speaker Tony Robbins, a success-driven mindset is one that’s grounded in the knowledge of one’s worth.
 In other words, you have to believe in yourself, no matter what challenges and obstacles you face.
-An unwavering faith in your abilities is your passport to a lifetime of maintaining positive mental health as you navigate through the trenches of life.
+An unwavering faith in your abilities is your passport to a lifetime of positive mental health as you navigate through the trenches of life.

 Brené Brown, an expert on the subject of self-esteem and vulnerability says, “If you’re going to show up and be seen, there’s only one thing – you’ll get your ass kicked.”
 But that doesn’t mean that we should shy away from our critics.
 Instead, we need to acknowledge them, and be aware of what they’re going to say and how it might affect us.

 There will always be someone who we perceive as better than us, but we should not let it effect our sense of worth.
 We need to appreciate that we are unique beings with our own unique gifts and that there’s no one like us on the planet and there never will be.

 During my practice as a life coach, I’ve frequently witnessed how self-doubt can wreak havoc in a person’s life and cause them to shut the door on opportunities.
 But I’ve also seen how just one simple spark of inspiration can be a total game-changer.
 No matter who you, or how dire your circumstances are, remember that you’re only one decision away from stepping into your magnificence.

-- Come to terms with your fears: Contrary to popular opinion, you first need to give yourself time and space to feel your feelings of inadequacy.
+1. Come to terms with your fears: Contrary to popular opinion, you first need to give yourself time and space to feel your feelings of inadequacy.
 Ignoring your emotions and fears is counterproductive because you’re denying yourself the opportunity to work with any unaddressed issues causing your pain.
-Delving into the sensitive and vulnerable aspects of yourself can be scary and intimidating, but engaging in introspection will empower you to change your behavior and thought patterns.
+Delving into the sensitive and vulnerable aspects of yourself can be scary, but it will empower you to change your behavior and thought patterns.

 All my best on your journey,